lovexyn0827/MessMod/README.md

 ##### `stableHudLocation`

-Make the location of HUDs more stable when the lengths of lines change frequently.
+Make the location of HUDs more stable when the length of lines change frequently.

 Available values: `true` / `false`